brightdigit/ContributeWordPress/Content/articles/tim-haines-marketing-hackers.md

 [FaceBook](http://facebook.com/LansingMarketingHackers) and
 [Meetup](https://www.meetup.com/Lansing-Marketing-Hackers/).

-We look forward to seeing you [at Tim\'s presentation on October 10th.](https://www.meetup.com/Lansing-Marketing-Hackers/events/253375863/)
+We look forward to seeing you [at Tim's presentation on October 10th.](https://www.meetup.com/Lansing-Marketing-Hackers/events/253375863/)